Tecnológico de Monterrey, Campus Santa Fe: History

 The idea to build the 30th campus was formulated in 1997, but the terrain wasn't acquired until 1999.
 Construction began on March 19, 2001.
 On October 22, 2001, the first students started moving to the Santa Fe Campus.
 By the end of its first year, the Campus Santa Fe had 1150 students.

-In March, 2003, the construction for the preparatory building began.
+In March 2003, the construction for the preparatory building began.

 The campus celebrated its fifth anniversary, having 3023 students, of which 1000 were high school students, 1482 were undergrads and 372 were graduates.
 The CCA Centro Comunitario de Aprendizaje or Community Learning Center, is currently under construction, and will provide the low-income community around the Santa Fe area a place to access computers and learning material.

 Campus

 Tec de Monterrey Campus Santa Fe (Monterrey Institute of Technology, Santa Fe Campus) is located in the western edge of Mexico City.
 Campus Santa Fe started operation in August 2001.
 Today it has over 3,600 students enrolled in High School, Undergraduate and Graduate Programs.
-Santa Fe Campus is located in a 13 hectare land (33 acres) it offers a wide range of sports, cultural and leisure facilities, such as a full size football field, basketball, tennis, and volleyball courts; a 1200 m2 cafeteria, several "snacks", two libraries, laboratories for science and engineering and computer labs.
+Santa Fe Campus is located in a 13-hectare land (33 acres) it offers a wide range of sports, cultural and leisure facilities, such as a full size football field, basketball, tennis, and volleyball courts; a 1200 m^{2} cafeteria, several "snacks", two libraries, laboratories for science and engineering and computer labs.
 Free Parking and free transportation to and from most of the main areas of the city is offered to all students.
 Many cultural and athletic activities are offered free of charge to all the regular and international students.

 The campus is divided into three buildings for professional studies and a preparatory building with its own hall, green areas, library and snack bar.
 The professional area has 3 main halls, an auditorium, a library (one of the biggest libraries in Mexico's universities) and a bookstore, along with an information technologies center featuring 70 computers divided by the type of software installed: Business, Programming, Multimedia, Design.
 There is a Business center and a Gesell dome used for marketing studies.
 There are nine engineering laboratories: